 "Oh no, not picking pockets.
-The Militsiya picked her up trying for a five-finger discount."
+The militsiya picked her up trying for a five-finger discount."
 Corrected the younger girl lazily, lounging on the hood of the car Dmitriy was hotwiring to show less mileage for later selling.
-Her nose wrinkled against the stench of motor oil and superheated metal that lingered in the shop with everything closed up against the inclement weather outside even if they were the only ones there at the moment and nothing was running.
+Her nose wrinkled against the stench of motor oil and superheated metal that lingered in the shop with everything closed against the inclement weather outside even if they were the only ones there at the moment and nothing was running.
 "Shoplifting… poor Tatiana."

-He actually stuck his head out from under the sedan, giving her a confused frown she could see for once.
+He actually stuck his head out from under the sedan, giving her a confused frown that she could see for once.
 "Why the hell did she do that?
 Tatiana can't be that stupid, to try a method she's not trained for."

 "I bet you it has something to do with a few of the other girls around here."
 As the redhead did pour most of whatever free time she had into hanging out with the rest of the Mafiya girls living locally, while Sonya occasionally ducked out to see Cherep.

 "No bet.
 That's too obvious."
-Dmitriy rolled back under the car, though the baby thief wasn't sure what he was doing now given the lack of metal on metal that would've sounded if he was actually doing something.
+Dmitriy rolled back under the car, though the baby thief wasn't sure what he was doing now given the lack of metal on metal that would've sounded if he was doing something.
 Though from what little she knew of automobiles he might be manually rewinding the speedometer just to waste some time.